SirJonthe/retro3d/README.md

 This feature is partially implemented; Lightmaps are supported, but lightmap texture coordinates have to be provided by the artist.

-### Custom sound engine
+### Custom sound mixer

 Retro3d currently uses the stock SDL mixer (SDL_mixer) for sound mixing.
 The SDL mixer is, however, very limited in its capabilities.
-There are plans to implement a software-based mixer that enables the engine to proceurally manipulate sounds as well as greater freedom for users to manipulate sounds.
+There are plans to implement a software-based mixer that enables the engine to proceurally manipulate sounds as well as allows for greater freedom for artists to manipulate sounds.

-#### Proper animation
+### Proper animation

 Currently, the engine enables animations by loading a series of models, each representing a frame in an animation loop.
 This is far from ideal from a creative perspective which can make development harder than it has to be, difficulties in achieving procedural animation, and an excessive memory footprint.